ubirch/ubirch-testkit/TestKit.md

 ### Log file
 If a SD card is present, the device will create a `log.txt`-file on the card and write an error log to it.
  This can be useful if you are having trouble with your TestKit.

- Please feel free to contact us for support any time.
-We are happy to help!
+### Support
- ---> HARDWARE@ubirch.com <---
+Please feel free to contact [our helpdesk](https://ubirch.atlassian.net/servicedesk/customer/portal/1) for support.